Beethoven House: Composers residency and mentoring

 Since 2013 the Beethoven-Haus uses the Villa Wasmuth, former residence of the art collector Johannes Wasmuth (1936–1997) in Rolandswerth (Rolandseck, Rhineland) and now owned by the Foundation Hans Arp und Sophie Taeuber-Arp e.
 V., as a guesthouse.
 Furthermore, selective promotion of young researchers, musicians, composers and artists by the Beethoven-Haus takes place in that residence.
 In cooperation with the German Academic Scholarship Foundation the Beethoven-Haus awards scholarships to young composers, who are allowed to work there on their compositions for a month under the guidance of mentors.
 The project ends with the first performance of their works.

-Since 2013 the Beethoven-Haus also organizes a mentoring, supported by Bonn Rotary Club and Foundation Arp e.
+Since 2013, the Beethoven-Haus also organizes mentoring supported by Bonn Rotary Club and Foundation Arp e.
 V. Young musicologists and musicians have the chance to promote their academic or artistic studies.
 They stay in the Villa Wasmuth, get direct access to the sources and facilities of the Beethoven-Haus and are supported by the staff and even the honorary members of the Beethoven-Haus Society.
 Among the mentees were chamber music ensembles as the Elias String Quartet (2013) and the Trio Rafaele (2015), soloists as the pianists Sunwook Kim (2013), Rafael Lipstein and Olga Pashchenko (2014), Karim Said (2015) and the cellist Jonas Palm (2015) so far.
 Furthermore, the Swiss musicologist Dominique Ehrenbaum could intensify his studies about fugues in Beethoven's late work (2013).
 In January 2014 the British artist Mark Alexander (painter) was commissioned by the Beethoven-Haus Society to paint a Beethoven portrait.
 Until spring 2015 the Villa Wasmuth was his studio, where he created a work cycle of five paintings after the famous Beethoven portrait by Joseph Karl Stieler.
 Credo II was donated to the Beethoven-Haus.

 Music and museum education services

 By offering guided tours for children, holiday workshops and afternoon activities at the museum, the Beethoven-Haus aims at reaching children and teenagers.
 Children who play an instrument meet several times a year at the chamber music hall to study and perform adaptations of Beethoven compositions.
 There are also concerts for children and various educational projects for elementary schools.
 Each year around 1,000 elementary school children visit the "scenic school concerts".
 In the 2011 competition "Kinder zum Olymp!", organised by the German cultural foundation "Kulturstiftung der Länder", an elementary school project dealing with Beethoven's house was awarded a prize in the final competition, and in the competition Kooperation.
 Konkret 2011 the same projekt won the first prize.
 In 2007 "Hello Beethoven", a special internet site for children was launched.
 The site contains information on topics such as Beethoven's family, his friends and school career, his daily routine, his illnesses, the social and political situation at that time and so on.
 It is recommended by the German central institution for political education for schools.